Code:

 Executive Summary

-The project aims to contribute to add value to the innovative food production and distribution strategies generated by family farmers. in order to understand and visualize family farmers and consumers´ practices, as well as their interaction with policy public actors, the project carries out selected case studies in Argentina, Bolivia and Spain.
+The project aims to add value to innovative food production and distribution strategies generated by family farmers.
+The purpose is to understand and visiblize the productive and commercial innovations of family farmers and consumers in order to enhance them and contribute to the discussion and design of appropriate public policies for their scaling in Argentina, Bolivia and Spain.

 The technological solution

 Innovative marketing and value-added experiences implemented by family farmers were studied (14).
 Qualitative and participatory methodologies were applied.
-In total, 282 open interviews were conducted with producers, consumers and technicians, 16 focus groups and workshops to analyze experiences, 22 observations at fairs and markets.
-The comparative analysis will allow to identify the common elements that make the innovations sustainable.
+In total, 282 open interviews were conducted with producers, consumers and technicians, 16 focus groups and workshops to analyze experiences, and there were 22 instances of observations at fairs and markets.
+The comparative analysis of the above will allow identification of the common elements that make innovations sustainable.

 Results